Dr. A. (Alberto) Pérez de Alba Ortíz

 Salt hydrates for thermal energy storage (AI4SMM: Artificial Intelligence for Sustainable Molecules and Materials)

-Postdoc project: Alexander Korotkevich
+Postdoctoral researcher: Alexander Korotkevich

 Co-supervisors: N. Shahidzadeh (Soft Matter) and S. Woutersen (Molecular Photonics)